 ~ All things Granrodeo / Taniyama Kishou related ~

 This site aims to provide current news for Kiiyan as a seiyuu/singer, e-zuka as a musician and Granrodeo as a unit (including the support members).
 There will be pictures, links to articles, translations and more.
-What won’t be here are links to pirated music/videos, so please do not ask for them.
-(Note: All personal scans have been password-protected and will likely be deleted at some point — sorry.)
+What won’t be here are links to pirated music/videos or full article scans, so please do not ask for them.
+If you have any questions for me, please contact me at email@example.com.

 Taniyama Kishou (nickname Kiiyan) is a Japanese voice actor (seiyuu) affiliated with the KenPro agency.
 He’s been active since 1997, appearing in many series, games and drama CDs (Japanese Wikipedia listing, Anime News Network).
 He has a broad range, which he puts to good use voicing leading men in shoujo series and dating sims, rough and tumble guys in shounen anime, and ero roles in both BL and R18 offerings.